 - The Homestar Runner short "79 Seconds Left", which indeed takes almost exactly 79 seconds from start to finish.

-- Played with heavily in Justice League Unlimited: In "Wild Cards" the Joker has hid 25 bombs throughout Las Vegas and he's televising the Justice League's attempts to stop it.
+- Played with heavily in the Justice League episode "Wild Cards".
+The Joker has 25 bombs hidden throughout Las Vegas and he's televising the Justice League's attempts to stop it.
 He even has the timer in the lower right corner that stays consistent throughout the episode.
 Subverted when Batman disables the first bomb.
-The timer stops, then drops to 3 seconds and starts again (it was a fake bomb).
+The timer stops, then drops to 3 seconds, and starts again (it was a fake bomb).

 - In the Space Ghost Coast to Coast episode "Waiting For Edward", Moltar pulls a lever to initiate the destruction of the planet, mostly because he just feels like it (and he's holding a sale!).
 The timer appears on his viewscreen and is visible any time the action cuts back to him.
 This being Space Ghost, it's all but forgotten until the end of the episode when the planet blows up exactly when the timer said it would, in real time.

-- Considering how infamous it is in the fandom, Dragon Ball Abridged naturally parodied the entire exploding Namek sequence, with Goku of all people calling out Freeza's way off estimates.
+- Considering how infamous it is in the fandom, the abridged series naturally parodied the entire exploding Namek sequence, with Goku of all people calling out Freeza's way off estimates.

 Freeza: You're scared, aren't you?
 Afraid knowing this planet has one minute left before it explodes!

 Goku: Do you have a watch?

 Goku: Do you know what a minute is?